MMIWG Websites/Resources

 US Department of Justice: MMIP

-(Still accessible as of 3/26/2025).
+(Still accessible as of 12/17/2025 with prompt).
 The US Department of Justice is committed to addressing the persistent violence endured by Native American families and communities across the country, including by working with Tribal nations to address the important issues of missing or murdered indigenous persons.
-The Department views this work as a priority for its law enforcement components.
-It also recognizes the broader public safety and public health concerns that underlie many of these cases and require solutions from across the Department's components.

 Please visit the USDOJ's website here.